See what it’s like to leave the daily grind and cruise like an Italian on Costa Smeralda, the world’s fifth largest cruise ship.

 Having a drink package allowed us to order cappuccinos at any and every cafe and bar.
 Ironically, we found our favorite cappuccino at the ship’s gelateria.
 Now that’s a sweet irony!

-Cruise Ports and Excursions
+Cruise Ports And Excursions

 Costa Smeralda’s Mediterranean route typically spans a week with stops in Palma da Mallorca, Messina (Sicily), Civitavecchia (Rome), Savona (Genoa), Marseille and Barcelona.
 However, unlike most cruise lines, this ship allows passengers to board and disembark at any stops along the way.